Fanney Birkisdóttir

-Fanney Inga Birkisdóttir (born 17 March 2005) is an Icelandic professional footballer who plays as a goalkeeper for Damallsvenskan club BK Häcken and for the Iceland national team.
+Fanney Inga Birkisdóttir (born 17 March 2005) is an Icelandic professional footballer who plays as a goalkeeper for Toppserien club Vålerenga and the Iceland national team.

 Career

 After joining Häcken, it was reported that Fanney was bought for a record amount in Icelandic football.

 International career

 Fanney was part of Iceland's 23-player squad for the UEFA Women's Euro 2025 in Switzerland.